Did You Know?

 Block by Block Program Scaling

 DC Water has increased the size of Block-by-Block construction projects to create efficiencies of scale in construction and program management costs.
-Data to date indicates that there has been a 15% reduction in the average cost per service line replacement on the Block-by-Block program when compared to earlier, smaller construction contracts.
+Data to date indicates there has been a 15% reduction in the average cost per service line replacement on the Block-by-Block program when compared to earlier, smaller construction contracts. e/p>

 Program Strategies to Expedite Lead Removal